mSkarbinska/penguin-chatroom/README.md

 Technologies that were used during development can be divided into two categories, backend and frontend.

-The backend application used based on Python 3.10, while the frontend application was based on React.
+The backend application was based on Python 3.10, while the frontend application was based on Typescript and React framework.

 #### Backend
 - FastAPI